Understanding Orka Credentials

 Your MacStadium account username and password.
 Use these to log in to [portal.macstadium.com](https://portal.macstadium.com) to access your IP Plan, manage billing, and request changes to your cluster.

-These credentials have nothing to do with Orka itself — they don't let you deploy VMs or run CLI commands.
+These credentials have nothing to do with Orka itself.
+They don't let you deploy VMs or run CLI commands.

 ### 2. Orka user tokens